-- (2) if the surviving entity is to be created in the merger, a statement to that effect and the entity's name, jurisdiction of formation, and type of entity; - (3) the manner of converting the interests in each party to the merger into interests, securities, obligations, money, other property, rights to acquire interests or securities, or any combination of the foregoing; - (4) if the surviving entity exists before the merger, any proposed amendments to: - (A) its public organic record, if any; or - (B) its private organic rules that are, or are proposed to be, in a record; - (5) if the surviving entity is to be created in the merger: - (A) its proposed public organic record, if any; and - (B) the full text of its private organic rules that are proposed to be in a record; - (6) the other terms and conditions of the merger; and - (7) any other provision required by the law of a merging entity's jurisdiction of formation or the organic rules of a merging entity. - (b) In addition to the requirements of subsection (a), a plan of merger may contain any other provision not prohibited by law.

-Subsection (a)-This subsection states the requirements for the plan of merger.
+1 (3) the manner of converting the interests in each party to the merger into 2 interests, securities, obligations, money, other property, rights to acquire interests or securities, or 3 any combination of the foregoing; 4 (4) if the surviving entity exists before the merger, any proposed amendments to: 5 (A) its public organic record, if any; or 6 (B) its private organic rules that are, or are proposed to be, in a record; 7 (5) if the surviving entity is to be created in the merger: 8 (A) its proposed public organic record, if any; and 9 (B) the full text of its private organic rules that are proposed to be in a 10 record; 11 (6) the other terms and conditions of the merger; and 12 (7) any other provision required by the law of a merging entity's governing 13 jurisdiction of formation or the organic rules of a merging entity.
+14 {Source: Issue 1.} 15 (b) In addition to the requirements of subsection (a), a plan of merger may contain any 16 other provision not prohibited by law.
+17 Comment 18 19 20 21 22 Subsection (a)-This subsection states the requirements for the plan of merger.
 They are similar to plan of merger provisions in corporation statutes.
 See MODEL BUS.
 CORP.
 ACT § 11.02(c).
-The requirements stated in this subsection are mandatory.
+The requirements stated in this subsection (a) are mandatory.
 See Section 105(c)(15).

-Subsection (a)(1)-This paragraph requires that the plan of merger identify the parties to the merger.
-The name of a merging entity as it appears in the plan of merger will be its name in its jurisdiction of formation.
+Subsection (a)(1)-This paragraph requires that the plan of merger identify the merging 23 24 entities parties to the merger.
+Section 1101(21) defines a merging entity as "an entity that is a party to a merger and exists immediately before the merger becomes effective."
+The name 25 26 27 of a merging entity as it appears in the plan of merger will be its name in its governing jurisdiction of formation .
+28 Subsection (a)(2) - Separately from the identification of the merging entities in 29 subsection (a)(1), the plan of merger is also required by subsection (a)(2) to identify the surviving entity.
+The surviving entity may either be one of the merging entities identified in subsection (a)(1) or a new entity created in the merger.
+The information described in subsection (a)(2) is not only required for a surviving entity created in the merger, but also for a surviving entity that is also a merging entity.
+If a merging entity is the surviving entity, the information required by subsection (a)(2) will reflect the effects of the merger on the merging entity and may differ from the information provided in response to subsection (a)(1).